 A narrow, sleek pantry is the best choice if you live in a small space.
 You can use it to store appliances, food items that take up lots of space, and big pots and pans.

 I have a pantry with an open space in the middle, and I love it.
 It makes a “boring” furniture piece a little more playful.
 Use the open space for your microwave or toaster.

-I personally have my gigantic fruit bowl in the open space.
+I have my gigantic fruit bowl in the open space.
 On the top of my pantry, I keep wines and liquor bottles.
-There’s even space for a little decoration.
+There’s even space for a bit of decoration.